A collection of R packages designed for data science

 ) to store the intermediate data we were interested in, and then continue with creating the new column.

 This clutters up your computer’s memory rather quickly when dealing with lots of data.
-So, it’d be good if we could pipe these commands through, like we can do in R.
+So, it’d be good if we could pipe or chain these commands, like we can do in R.

 record_id hindfoot_length hindfoot_length_cm